 - The child’s eyes may be misaligned.

-- One may see a white reflex instead of a red reflex in the eye of the affected child.
+- One may see a white reflex instead of a red reflex in the affected eye.

-- The affected eyes may have repeated wandering movements, which is a later sign of cataracts.
+- The affected eye having repeated wandering movements, which is a later sign of cataract.

 Note: If your child has cataract in only one eye, it may be difficult to tell.
 It is also important to spot cataract in children quickly so that early treatment can be administered and long-term vision problems are reduced.

-Apart from surgery, glasses and contact lenses can also be used to deal with cataract.
+Apart from surgery, glasses and contact lenses can also be used to deal with symptoms of cataract.

 Cataract is not a serious disease.
-Parents should look out for signs and symptoms of cataract in their children and look for appropriate treatment.
+Parents should look out for signs and symptoms of cataract in their children and seek appropriate treatment.